fun-with-serverless/building-serverless-using-iac/docs/aws-sam/add-authorizer.md

 ## Implementation Pointers
+* You will implement a Lambda authorizer solely for the message scheduling flow, while keeping the rest of the Lambdas open to the world.
-* In order to avoid complexity, let's assume we only have a single user, that their password is stored a secret in the secrets manager.
+* To keep things simple, let's assume we have just a single user, and that their password is stored as a secret in Secrets Manager.
 Check the [official template documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-secret.html).
 Use the [Lambda Power Tools](https://docs.powertools.aws.dev/lambda/python/latest/utilities/parameters/) to extract the secrets
 * In order to define a Lambda authorizer, you need to define the API Gateway as a seperate SAM resource -
 ```yaml
 RootApiRust: